Last modified June 11, 2026

 Management cluster

-To set up a context initially, you’ll have to use either the web UI URL as an argument …
+To set up a context initially, use the platform API endpoint URL:

 You are logged in to the cluster 'example'.